 5. The Pearl by John Steinbeck

-This book, published in 1947, had my heart pounding in my ears from the beginning!
+This classic novella, published in 1947, had my heart pounding in my ears from the beginning!
 In a paradisiacal setting, the story of Kino and his family unfolds with very little prelude.
 A crisis sends Kino and his wife looking for a valuable pearl, which could prove to be either blessing or curse.

 Readers are assailed with evocative themes from every page: greed, love, hope, superstition, dishonesty, bigotry, fear, and desperation.
 Honestly, it’s good that this one is short – my heart couldn’t take much more!
 Such a worthwhile read.